 Apigee announces the deprecation of the Apigee Edge API Backend-as-a-Service (API BaaS) feature.

 The API BaaS end of life (EOL) will be June 30, 2019.
 Apigee will continue to operate and support API BaaS until June 30, 2019, subject to the terms of our deprecation policy.
-Read more on the Apigee blog and in Guidance for migrating from Apigee API BaaS.
+Read more in this blog post, in the Deprecation and End of Life announcement, and in Guidance for migrating from Apigee API BaaS.

-Note that the API BaaS push notifications functionality is reliant on Google Cloud Messaging (GCM), which will be deprecated on April 11, 2019.
+Note that the API BaaS Android push notifications functionality is reliant on Google Cloud Messaging (GCM), which will reach end of life on April 11, 2019.
 Please be advised that we will not upgrade the Apigee API BaaS solution to use the new Google Firebase Cloud Messaging (FCM) system, as this would require customers to migrate to this new messaging system while also planning to migrate off Apigee API BaaS altogether before June 30, 2019.

-We recommend push notification customers start their planning to migrate off of Apigee API BaaS for this functionality before April 11, 2019.
+We recommend that Android push notification customers start their planning to migrate off of Apigee API BaaS for this functionality before April 11, 2019.

 Get a Keystore or Truststore management API, the